Public Space Protection Orders

 Public Space Protection Orders (PSPOs) cover a range of issues.

-This PSPO covers the whole of Sandwell requires a person in charge of a dog to:
+This PSPO covers the whole of Sandwell and requires a person in charge of a dog to pick up the dog's mess.

 If the person fails to comply with the PSPO, they face a £100 fixed penalty or prosecution with a maximum penalty of £1,000.

 This PSPO covers the whole of Sandwell and enables council environmental protection officers and police who are concerned about anti-social behaviour, to:

 - require a person not to drink alcohol (or what is believed to be alcohol) in a public place